kcartlidge/nodice/README.md

 ## Examples

-There is an *example* folder which contains a trivial but demonstrative example (based on the examples above) and whose code is both simple and instructive:
+There is an *example* subfolder which contains a trivial but demonstrative example (based on the examples above) and whose code is both simple and instructive:

 ``` sh
 npm run example
 ```

+It has it's own README with more information.